WGuillenDev/WGuillenDev/README.md

 - 🎓 Software Engineering student focused on building solid, scalable solutions.
 - 🔍 Passionate about algorithms, data structures, and system design.
-- 📱I'm passionate about learning new technologies every day, and I continuously build personal projects to sharpen my backend and database skills.
+- 📱 I'm passionate about learning new technologies every day, and I continuously build personal projects to sharpen my backend and database skills.
-- 💡I firmly believe that pressure and mistakes are opportunities for growth — every challenge shapes me into a better software developer.
+- 💡 I firmly believe that pressure and mistakes are opportunities for growth — every challenge shapes me into a better software developer.

 ---